Granny Annexe Caravan Act – Everything You Need to Know

 How Long Does Planning Permission Take?

-iHus has a unique dual approach to gaining planning permission for our customers and in most cases, we are successful with Householder Applications.
+iHus has a unique dual approach for our Classic range to gain planning permission for our customers and in most cases, we are successful with Householder Applications.
 Plans are submitted under the Caravan Act at the same time as the Householder Application so that if planning permission isn’t granted, the overall project won’t be significantly delayed.

 The process involved with obtaining planning permission usually takes around 8-10 weeks after your final design is decided.
 In this period, we liaise with your Local Planning Authority to ensure that the process is as smooth as possible and that you gain permission for your new granny annexe.